developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/about/index.md

 Requirements for Device Tracker client:

-* **Operating System:** Android Oreo with GMS
+* **Operating System:** select Android Oreo and Android 10 GMS only devices.
 * **Bluetooth** must be enabled to find devices using the visual proximity indicator.
-In some circumstances, if the client application cannot automatically enable Bluetooth (e.g. due to EMM control), user intervention is required to turn on Bluetooth.
+Zebra provides a tool (StageNow) for EMMs to configure the device remotely to enable Bluetooth.
 * **WiFi** must be enabled and connected to the network to communicate with the server.
+Zebra provides a tool (StageNow) for EMMs to configure the device remotely to enable WiFi.
 * **Location** services must be enabled on all devices to find devices using the Bluetooth-based proximity indicator.

 <p>See <a href="./#supporteddevices">Supported Devices.</a></p>